Babblu9/Image-GenAI-Using-Stable-Diffusion-/README.md

-# Stable Bud
+# Image GenAI

-Stable Bud is a desktop application that generates images from text prompts using the Stable Diffusion model.
+Image GenAI is a desktop application that generates images from text prompts using the Stable Diffusion model.
 It utilizes the Tkinter library for the GUI and the Hugging Face `diffusers` library for generating images.

 ## Features